Donate Used Furniture

 On every MONDAY AND THURSDAY between 9 am and 2 pm there is no appointment necessary to drop off your gently used items.

 Every other weekday we can try our best to meet you with an appointment.
 Just give us a call and we will see what we can do!

-We now offer SUMMER SATURDAY DROP OFF TIMES: June 23 July 7 and August 11 between 9 am and 1 pm
+We now offer some SATURDAY DROP OFF TIMES: 11 between 9 am and 1 pm

 We are located at 505 Iroquois Shore Road Unit #8 Oakville, ON – just swing around back to our loading doc and ring the bell for service.
 We’re waiting for you!

 What if I want to donate an item that is not in the list?

 Limited space or demand determines which items we can take.
 If your item is not on the list we probably can’t accept it.
 You can always discuss these items with the driver when she/he comes to collect your donation and they can let you know if the item is acceptable for donation.

 Donated furniture we accept is stored in our warehouse until a registered social service agency refers a client in need.

 Some of the people who benefit from your generosity are: